drnfns/cs441/lec/nested.typ

 == translation

-yes, we can (obiviously) still formalize sentences from english. let's see this
+yes, we can (obiviously) still formalize sentences from english. let's see some examples.

-example:
+=== example 1
+take this statement:

 \
 #align(center)[every real number except zero has a multiplicative inverse.]